Multimode Phonon-Polaritons in Lead-Halide Perovskites in the Ultrastrong Coupling Regime: Introduction

 \section{Introduction}

-Over the past decades, metal halide perovskites have been the subject of considerable interest for potential use in solar cells~\cite{Kojima2009,Rong2018,Kim2020_2}.
-However, the carrier mobilities in these materials are typically lower than those in conventional inorganic semiconductors, which has been predominantly attributed to strong electron--phonon interactions~\cite{Wright2016,Qu2023}.
-Consequently, phonon engineering in perovskites is highly desirable as it may significantly influence the carrier mobility, which in turn affects the energy conversion efficiency of the device.
+Over the past few decades, metal halide perovskites have gained significant attention for potential use in solar cells~\cite{Kojima2009,Rong2018,Kim2020_2}.
+However, their carrier mobilities are generally lower than those of conventional inorganic semiconductors, largely due to strong electron--phonon interactions~\cite{Wright2016,Qu2023}.
+This has led to the growing interest in phonon engineering within perovskites, as it can profoundly influence carrier mobility, and, by extension, the energy conversion efficiency of devices.

-The coherent manipulation of phonons with strong external laser fields has recently stimulated much interest~\cite{Fausti2011,Mitrano2016,Kim2017,XLi2019,Zhou2020}.
-For example, strong terahertz (THz) radiation can change the band gap~\cite{Kim2017} and photoluminescence spectra~\cite{Sekiguchi2021} of perovskites.
-An alternative approach to controlling phonon properties is through the use of cavity phonon-polaritons, which arises from the coupling of phonons to the vacuum field of a cavity resonator~\cite{Kim2020,Yoo2021,Zhang2021,Baydin2023,Roh2023,Virgilio2023}, thereby circumventing the need for external light sources and phonon anharmonicities.
-The exploitation of vacuum fluctuations enables the engineering of phonon properties through the tuning of resonator geometry~\cite{Fong2019}.
-In particular, the use of deep subwavelength cavities facilitates the observation of phonon polaritons in nanoscale samples, with dimensions comparable to the carrier diffusion length.
-This is also of interest for solar cell applications as a means of mitigating the detrimental effect of carrier recombination in the material.
+The coherent manipulation of phonons using strong external laser fields has recently sparked considerable interest~\cite{Fausti2011,Mitrano2016,Kim2017,XLi2019,Zhou2020}.
+For instance, intense terahertz (THz) radiation can modify the band gap~\cite{Kim2017} and photoluminescence spectra~\cite{Sekiguchi2021} of perovskites.
+An alternative approach for controlling phonon properties involves cavity phonon-polaritons, which result from the coupling of phonons to the vacuum field of a cavity resonator~\cite{Kim2020,Yoo2021,Zhang2021,Baydin2023,Roh2023,Virgilio2023}.
+This method bypasses the need for external light sources and the challenges associated with phonon anharmonicities.
+By exploiting vacuum fluctuations, the phonon properties can be engineered by adjusting the resonator geometry~\cite{Fong2019}.
+Particularly, deep subwavelength cavities make it possible to observe phonon polaritons in nanoscale samples, with dimensions comparable to the carrier diffusion length, offering a promising strategy for mitigating carrier recombination in solar cells.